Mercedes M157 Engine Problems

 Over-heating is seriously detrimental to an engine and may cause the need for expensive repairs.
 Once the engine is out of coolant things will get hot very quickly.
 If the coolant loss is rapid consider towing the car home or to the repair shops.
 In the case of less severe leaks you can simply top up on coolant to get it somewhere to inspect and repair.

-M157 Coolant Hose Leak Symptoms
+Coolant Hose Leak Symptoms

 The symptoms for a coolant leak are obvious in most cases.
-Minor M157 coolant hose leaks will likely result in nothing more than a few drops of coolant under the car and an eventual low coolant warning.
-Drastic M157 leaks will result in more obvious symptoms, such as:
+Minor coolant hose leaks will likely result in nothing more than a few drops of coolant under the car and an eventual low coolant warning.
+Drastic M157 coolant leaks will result in more obvious symptoms, such as:

 • Coolant under engine area